Shelley Wolfe, Station Manager of Media & Production Services

 Marc comes with over 13 years of experience with the Philadelphia School District, providing and supporting College Prep and Post Secondary options.
 While with SDP, Marc focused on program design and implementation related to school culture.
 An advocate for student voices, Marc develops creative ways to involve media mediums in the educational process.
 His professional interests focus on Media Arts Integration in education and the impact it has on urban schools.

-Gregory Smith, Program Manager
+Gregory Smith, CTE Media Program Coordinator

 Educator, Media Producer, Project Manager, and Environmentalist are among the many titles worn by Gregory C. Smith.
 A jack of many trades, his professional career reflects the variety of titles he proudly wears.
 A Central California born native, his passion for media production didn’t flourish until after establishing a career as an Urban Ecologist.